Martin Škrtel: 2007–08 season

-Škrtel joined Liverpool on 11 January 2008 on a four-and-a-half-year contract for a transfer fee of £6.5 million.
-On completion of the deal, then Liverpool manager Rafael Benítez said of Škrtel:
+Škrtel signed for Premier League club Liverpool on 11 January 2008 on a four-and-a-half-year contract for a transfer fee of £6.5 million.
+On the completion of the deal, Liverpool manager Rafael Benítez said of Škrtel:

 "He is aggressive, quick, is good in the air and I think he's a very good player for the future and also for the present.
 He is very competitive, but his mentality for me is very good".
-He made his league debut against Aston Villa, wearing the number 37 for Liverpool.
-Benítez also compared Škrtel to Jamie Carragher, his defensive teammate and the team's vice-captain at the time.
+He made his debut for the club on 21 January 2008, coming on as an 70th minute substitute for Álvaro Arbeloa in a 2–2 home draw against Aston Villa.
+Benítez also compared Škrtel to Jamie Carragher, his defensive partner and the club's vice-captain at the time.

+On 26 January 2008, Škrtel made his first start for Liverpool in a FA Cup fourth round match against Conference South club Havant & Waterlooville where he gave away a corner that put Liverpool 1–0 behind and was also involved in Havant’s second goal that also saw Liverpool go 2–1 down after they equalized before they eventually won 5–2.

+On 10 February 2008, Škrtel was highly praised for his performance in Liverpool’s 0–0 away draw against Chelsea in the Premier League making several good clearances and inceptions and was named Man of the Match by Liverpool fans on their official website.
+He was also praised for his performance in Liverpool’s 1–0 win against Everton on 30 March 2008, Škrtel’s first Merseyside derby in which he was again named Man of the Match.

 2008–09 season

 Škrtel made a bright start to the 2008–09 season, starting in all but one Premier League match and displacing out of favour Daniel Agger to the bench.
 He put in a number of strong performances with defensive partner Jamie Carragher against many top teams, notably Manchester United, Everton and Marseille in the UEFA Champions League.
-On 5 October 2008, Škrtel suffered a serious knee injury after falling awkwardly when challenging Ched Evans late in a game against Manchester City which Liverpool went on to win 3–2.
-It was later confirmed that he had torn the posterior cruciate ligament in his right knee but did not require surgery and was "expected to be back before Christmas".
+On 5 October 2008, Škrtel suffered a serious knee injury after falling awkwardly when challenging Ched Evans late in a match against Manchester City, which Liverpool went on to win 3–2.
+It was later confirmed that he had torn the posterior cruciate ligament in his right knee but did not require surgery and was "expected to be out until late December".

-On 28 December 2008, Škrtel returned from injury as a late substitute in Liverpool's 5–1 away win at Newcastle.
-He was a regular starter for Liverpool during the second half of the season, as the team finished second in the Premier League with 86 points.
+On 28 December 2008, Škrtel returned from injury as a late substitute in Liverpool's 5–1 away win against Newcastle United.
+He was a regular starter for Liverpool during the second-half of the season, as the club finished second in the Premier League with 86 points.